-Do you have an important automation testing interview tomorrow?
-Are you also worried about what questions asked?
+Do you have an important automation testing interview?
+Are you also worried about the questions asked?
 Then do not fret.
 We have curated the top 25 frequently asked automation testing interview questions.
-These are quick 15 min read questions that will definitely help you and prep you to crack the interview.
+These are quick 10 min read questions that will definitely help you and prep you to crack the interview.

 Ques.1.
 What is automation?

 Ans.
 Automation is a method of running repetitive tasks, with minimum or about zero human assistance.
 This process is adopted to reduce human efforts.

 Ans.
 Automation testing is using automation tools to create and execute test cases.
 It helps in finding defects and test the overall working of the software.
 In automation testing, the test results are also generated automatically without the need for human intervention.

 Ques.3.
 What is the need for automation testing?

 Ans.
 Automation testing is important as-